aishwarya-bm/shakespeare-translator/README.md

 # shakespeare-translator

-A vanilla JS app to translate text to Shakespeare's English
+A vanilla JS app to translate text input to Shakespeare's English